Executioner55/Batch-Trojan/README.md

 ####  7. Send this batch File to anyone, the person only have to open the File and they get Infected.
 ####  8. Now Setup is done and you can Control youre Victims via editing the Paste site and send out Commands!
 ####  0. Need Help?
 Contact Me : Executioner#5068

+## FAQ

+### Some Basic stuff you might want to change and think of.
+####  - Batch to Exe possible?
+Yep feel free to convert it, it wont corrupt the Trojan.
+(Keep in mind Antivirus will detect the File.)
+####  - Can I add my own function's to the Programm?
+Yes but you need to know what you're doing the Programm is hold simple to easily understand it.
+(Maybe it will be easier in the feature in any Update a will add a create new function method for beginners-noobs)